A lot or a little?

 What parents need to know

 Parents need to know that Super Troopers 2 is the sequel to the 2001 cult comedy about a group of bumbling Vermont state troopers; this time around, they're getting another chance at their beloved old jobs in a border town that's transitioning from Canadian to American custody.
 It delivers plenty of the same kind of over-the-top humor that fans of the original will expect.
-There's exaggerated violence (people get shot, dead bodies are hurled at moving cars, etc.), nudity (breasts, butts, likely prosthetic penis), tons of graphic sex talk, extreme language ("f--k," "s--t," "p---y," and much more), and drug use, as well as a really sexist ongoing joke about a man taking female hormones and behaving in stereotypically negative "female" ways.
+There's exaggerated violence (people get shot, dead bodies are hurled at moving cars, etc.), nudity (breasts, butts, likely prosthetic penis), tons of graphic sex talk, extreme language ("f--k," "s--t," "p---y," and much more), cigar smoking, and drug use, as well as a really sexist ongoing joke about a man taking female hormones and behaving in stereotypically negative "female" ways.
 The Broken Lizard comedy troupe (including Steve Lemme, Jay Chandrasekhar, and Kevin Heffernan) is joined by Brian Cox, Lynda Carter, Rob Lowe, and more.
 The movie seems aimed at college-age fans and above, but teens who've discovered the original may be interested, too.

 What's the story?